 Issuance of BRUs

 Detailed information regarding the tax treatment of BRUs and CDRCs is available on Your Country's Taxation Office website.
-It is recommended that you seek professional advice regarding the tax treatment of BRUs in relation to your specific circumstances.
+It is recommended that you seek professional advice regarding the tax treatment of BRUs and CDRCs in relation to your specific circumstances.

 You rely on this page at your own risk.
 We do not accept responsibility for any consequences that may arise from doing so.

-Last updated 27 July 2024
+Last updated 27 July 2025

 The issuance, transfer of BidCarbon removal units (BRUs) is not considered to be a supply of goods or services.
 It is not primarily financial in nature and is therefore not subject to the usual financial regulations.